0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 Confirmed means you are registered as a block producer and are formally eligible to participate in the committee.
 Pending means your public information is still awaiting manual approval from the team cross-checking the information you have given.
 If you cannot find your address in the BPOC at all you need to resend your registration.
-Alternatively, if you are on the list of committee members and still get persistent “Not signing” then you almost certainly have some problem in your config.json Probably you have a wrong or no key in one of the fields: networkKey, accountKey or finalizationKey, or you forgot to add the host IP address.
+Alternatively, if you are on the list of committee members and still get persistent "Not signing" then you almost certainly have some problem in your config.json Probably you have a wrong or no key in one of the fields: networkKey, accountKey or finalizationKey, or you forgot to add the host IP address.